noteed/toplevels/hosts/frame/notes.md

 In addition to the NixOS configuration:

-In Firefox about:config: layout.css.devPixelsPerPx is set to 0.9.
+In Firefox `about:config`: `layout.css.devPixelsPerPx` is set to 0.9.

 To see the battery state: